-Craig McKee is a multi Emmy and RTNDA Regional Murrow Award Winning Journalist.
-His journey didn’t follow the traditional route of his newsroom colleagues.
+Craig McKee is an award winning journalist whose journey didn’t follow the traditional route of his newsroom colleagues.
 Craig spent nine years in the United States Air Force.

 His first tour was dedicated to Law Enforcement, serving both stateside and abroad.
 He cross-trained into Broadcast Journalism for the second half of his Air Force career, working overseas Reporting and Anchoring for Air Force News.

 Since leaving the service, his journey continued with one motivating thought, “what’s next?”

 He achieved his first civilian job as an Editor at KPNX in Phoenix, Arizona.
 He knew it was just the first of many steps ahead.
 Within months, Craig took to the Phoenix skies Reporting from the KPNX Helicopter, reminiscent of his Combat Journalist days hanging out of a Chinook.

 Craig moved on, taking each step necessary to grow his career.
 From Editor, to Photojournalist, Reporter, then News Anchor, he valued each step with an appreciation for every aspect needed to get "the show" on air.

 Taking every opportunity put in front of him, he continued to climb the ladder to better his career and more importantly, the life of his family.
 That journey took him from the mountains of West Virginia to the shores of San Diego, California, then the cold winters of Milwaukee, Wisconsin.

 The year 2015 brought him to Cincinnati and to WCPO TV9 as the Evening Anchor for the 5pm, 5:30pm, 6pm and 11pm shows.